Graduate Admissions FAQs-Costs & Aid

 The total cost of a graduate program of study may vary, depending upon the number of credits required for that particular program and whether you are attending part-time or full-time in any given semester.
 For detailed information regarding our tuition and fee structure, please refer to the Tuition and Fees section of the website.

 All financial aid is determined by information submitted by a student on the Free Application for Federal Student Aid (FAFSA).
 All domestic students (US citizens and permanent residents) are eligible to complete the FAFSA.
 Based upon the information provided, students will be considered for funds available through the federal government as well as for NYU School of Professional Studies scholarships.
 The NYU school code is 002785.
-For deadlines and details, please see the FAFSA website.
+For details, please see the FAFSA website.

 For more information on scholarships, loans, and payment plan options, visit Financing Your Education.